BYU-CS-260/lab1/menu.md

 Scroll down to the [Nav section](https://getbootstrap.com/docs/4.1/components/navbar/#nav) and copy the code you see there.
 Place it in `index.html`, right after the `body` tag.

-Start a Python web server:
+If you are not using cloud9, you can start a Python web server:

 ```
 python3 -m http.server
 ```

 and view your page in a browser.
+If you are using cloud9, you must make sure that your files are in the "html" folder and they should be served by your web server.
 You should see this:

 ![screenshot of default Bootstrap navbar](https://github.com/BYU-CS-260-Winter-2019/lab1/blob/master/images/screenshots/navbar-default.png)